-The flaws in the internet itself and the resultant threats posed by distributed denial of service (DDoS) attacks continue to pose a risk to both industry and government, and with the advent of the Internet of Things, the profusion of unsecured devices has given terabytes of firepower to just about anyone with a grievance or looking to make a dollar via DDoS attacks.
-As part of the range of necessary solutions, we are asking the question of whether and how an anti-DDoS coalition on potentially additional tool against these growing online threats.
+The flaws in the internet itself and the resultant threats posed by distributed denial of service (DDoS) attacks continue to pose a risk to both industry and government, and with the advent of the "Internet of Things", the profusion of unsecured devices has given terabytes of firepower to just about anyone with a grievance or looking to make a dollar via DDoS attacks.
+Hard-working and effective communities exist to combat these threats, and to supplement those efforts, Tech4GS works with an informal anti-DDoS coalition on potentially additional tool against these growing online threats.